 For each of these broad steps, you will complete an open-ended question.
 This interactive feature gives you the opportunity to process the information you’ll see on each page.

 Below are a few screenshots of key elements and advanced concepts introduced in the reflection form, for your reference.

-Navigating Difference table and sample text; click to expand.
+Navigating Difference tables; click to expand.

 The final thing you’ll do on the reflection form is apply what you learned about axes, themes, and EcoTypes to global priorities, which can be summarized via the U.N.
 Sustainable Development Goals (SDGs).
-You’ll choose one priority SDG, and consider one axis, one theme attractor, and one EcoType that are connected to this SDG.
+You’ll choose one priority SDG, and consider one axis, one theme, and one EcoType that are connected to this SDG.
 This final component is designed for you to think about EcoTypes in the grounded context of global priorities: what we want in this world we share.
 EcoTypes, and its exploration of the possibility that many care, just differently, can sound abstract, but axes, themes, and EcoTypes relate to the issues we care about, including global issues, in important ways; this final page gives you the opportunity to consider these applications.

 Get reflection form